 In terms of the applicable sanction, the Act requires that all holders, and former holders, of certificates of authority produce information when called upon.
-The Council is of the view that the public is not well-served when insurance agents simply ignore demands made by the AIC, like the Demand made in this case.
+The Council is of the view that the public is not well-served when insurance intermediaries fail to respond to demands made by the AIC until such time as they are provided with a Report to Council, like the Demand made in this case.
 Pursuant to s.
 36.1(1)(b) of the Insurance Agents and Adjusters Regulation, A.R.
 122/2001, the Council has the discretion to levy a civil penalty in an amount up to \$1,000.00.
 Given the facts in their entirety, the Council is of the view that a significant penalty is warranted in the circumstances.
-Therefore, the Council orders that a civil penalty in the amount of \$1,000.00 be levied against the Agent.
+Therefore, the Council orders that a civil penalty in the amount of \$750.00 be levied against the Agent.